Aizu Samurai Mansion 会津武家屋敷

 The area is reachable by shinkansen from Tokyo.
 The journey takes around three hours.

 From Tokyo, take the Tohoku Shinkansen to Koriyama Station and transfer to a regular train on the JR Banetsu-sai Line to Aizu-Wakamatsu Station.
 From there, take the Aizu Loop Bus and stop at the Aizu Bukeyashiki-mae bus stop (35 minutes from Aizu-Wakamatsu Station) just outside the samurai mansion's entrance gate.

 A life of luxury and drama

 The Aizu Samurai Mansion is a wonderful example of a residence for a samurai, especially one as senior as the chief retainer.
 The last resident of the Aizu Samurai Mansion was Saigo Tanomo, and as befitting someone of his status, there are expansive rooms and a beautifully kept garden.

-While the residence burned to the ground during the Boshin Civil War in 1868, conservationists were able to build an exact replica due to highly detailed blueprints that survived.
+While the residence burned to the ground during the Boshin Civil War in 1868, with the discovery of an overhead view of the house and further historical research, conservationists were able to build a replica.

 Cedar and cypress wood were used during the reconstruction since those types of wood were used for the original buildings, and authentic furnishings, personal effects, and armor were used to recreate life in Edo times.